Xenender/JagerBot-AI-TALN-Discord-bot/README.md

      -Invite him to your server.

-     - Download the project zip file.
+     -Download the project zip file.

      -Open the jagerbot.py file and modify the "TOKEN" variable by putting the token of your bot.